-The call for papers for the Critical Legal Conference 2021 consists of a list of ‘streams’ which have been proposed by their conveners.
-Papers should consist of 20 minute presentations, which will be arranged into 90 minute panels of 3 papers each, plus discussion time.
-We are open to alternative formats, but by default this ‘traditional’ format will be followed unless otherwise stated in the streams below, or arranged through discussion with the stream convener and/or conference organisers.
+The call for papers for the Critical Legal Conference 2021 has now closed.
+But please refer below for the list of ‘streams’ which have been proposed by their conveners.
+Papers will typically consist of 20 minute presentations, which will be arranged into 90 minute panels of 3 papers each, plus discussion time.
+We are open to alternative formats, so some sessions may vary from this within the 90 minute blocks of the programme, but by default this ‘traditional’ format will be followed.
+See the draft outline programme for timings.

-If you are unsure which stream you ‘fit’ within, or have general or format queries, please email firstname.lastname@example.org to discuss.
+If you have general or format queries, please email firstname.lastname@example.org to discuss.

 Please click here for details of the general conference theme: Frankenlaw: Community, Division, Modernity